Being a Project Manager

 Keeping an eye on things and knowing what to do if things go wrong is all very well.
 But what makes project managers into grim-faced men and women is the front-line fire-fighting work that goes on all the time.
 When someone has a problem, they turn to you to fix it.
 When something goes wrong, the project manager gets the blame.
 This is where your expertise helps out.
 Knowing the industry allows you to understand the problem and offer suggestions for its solution.
 The important thing is not to dive in and fix the problem yourself.
 Instead take the opportunity to guide one of the team through the solution.
 That’s another part of project management – developing the project team.

 Project management is difficult and can be a thankless job.
 But consider working towards a certificate in project management – it will put a structure on the chaos and clarify for you what you, as a project manager, need to do.
-Velopi’s PMP 4 day exam preparation courses are run in Dublin, Cork, Limerick and Galway.
-For more information, please visit our training page or contact us directly.
+Velopi’s PMI® Authorized PMP Exam Prep courses are schedulef throughout the year.